RSS/Atom feed Twitter

 I don't understand, where are the steps? or a video? or anything useful other than the wood image example of before and after, and the before/after shadow example?

-Francois member for over 15 years Francois 31 comments rated this topic with 4/5
+Francois member for about 16 years Francois 31 comments rated this topic with 4/5

 Useful technique.